Cuba deal rollback: Trump says he’s nixing Obama’s ‘one-sided’ pact

 Critics of the United States’ decades-long freeze – and embargo – with Cuba say it failed to spur such changes, and had welcomed Obama’s outreach as a fresh approach.
 But many Cuban-American lawmakers recoiled.

-Sen. Marco Rubio, R-Fla., a Cuban-American lawmaker who helped craft the new policy, spoke before the president in Miami on Friday, praising the changes while taking a shot at Trump’s predecessor for his visit to Cuba last March.
+Sen. Marco Rubio, R-Fla., a Cuban-American lawmaker who helped craft the new policy, spoke before the president in Miami on Friday and took a shot at Trump’s predecessor for his visit to Cuba last March.

 “A year and a half ago … an American president landed in Havana to outstretch his hand to a regime.
 Today, a new president lands in Miami to reach out his hand to the people of Cuba,” Rubio said.